Zoom Book Study.

-Zoom Book Study.
-I am thinking about organizing a Zoom Book Study for Wednesday evenings.
-The one I am considering is a new study by Adam Hamilton called “Unafraid”.
+IT IS ON!
+Starting August 26 at 6:00 p.m., we will have a new study by Adam Hamilton called “Unafraid” via ZOOM conferencing.
 Because we are meeting virtually, I will need to adapt the materials for this to work, but I think I can do that.
 Zoom video conferencing is free and easy.
 You download the ap on your computer.
 Each week I would send out an email invitation.
 The invitation has a link.
 At the scheduled time, you press the link and Zoom!
 Anyone who has the link can join, so this can be folks with the church or just in the community.
 Are you interested?
 If so, send me an e-mail.
-If I can get 10 folks to sign up, I can work this up.
-We would start sometime in August.
-Remember, we are opening this to anyone who is interested.
+You can buy the book via Cokesbury, but you can get along without it if you choose.

 Lenten Home Bible Study, 2020

 The first lesson is for March 29, the Anointing of Jesus at Bethany.
 Please read Mark 14:1-9.
 Here are some comments and questions.

 - The parallel gospel accounts are found in Matthew 26:6-13, Luke 7:36-50 and John 12:1-8.
 How are these accounts different?
 How are they alike?

 - Was the anointing wasteful, as the those present claimed?

 - Jesus said, “She did what she could”.
 Are we doing what we can for Christ during this time of challenge?